 Assistant Professor, Mechanical Engineering, University of Washington

-About me: My research lies at the intersection of environmental fluid mechanics and particle-laden flows.
+About me: My research lies at the intersection of environmental fluid mechanics and particle-laden flows, with an appreciation for fundamental fluid mechanics.
 A large part of my work is motivated by understanding microplastics pollution in the ocean.
 Specifically, I study how to interpret observations, predict transport, and model degradation of plastic debris in the environment.
 In addition, I study problems in biological fluid mechanics such as the behavior of plankton in turbulence with applications to bio-inspired navigation and larval ecology.
 I use laboratory experiments, often in a wave tank or flume, as well as numerical and analytical tools to measure and predict how the properties of small particles control their dynamics in unsteady flows.
-In my free time, I like to cook extravagent meals for my friends, garden, ferment vegetables, and go on adventures with my dog.
+In my free time, I like to cook extravagent meals for my friends, garden, and ferment vegetables.